Ahllam

 Ahllam (احلام, born 1991 in Ahvaz, Khuzestan, Iran) is an Iranian-Emirati singer of Khaliji music and dancer.
 She is known for her contributions to Persian pop music and Arabic music.

 Early life and education

 Ahllam was born in Ahvaz, Iran.
 Her father was from Ahvaz, while her mother was from Tehran.
 Her grandfather is of Dubai origins. developed an interest in music at a precocious age.
 Her family encouraged her to pursue music and solfège classes with Iranian pop and folk music celebrity Ebi.

 Ahllam was a member of the Sepahan Isfahan women's soccer team in Iran and has played in the Kowsar Iranian Premier League.

 Controversies

-In 2023, Ahllam released a controversial music video version of her new song "Acetaminophen" which was taken down some time after, possibly due to negative reception, however, not all reception was negative and the video has since been reuploaded on another channel.
+In 2023, Ahllam released a controversial music video version of her new song "Acetaminophen" which was taken down some time after, possibly due to negative reception, it has been relisted since, and not all reception was negative as indicated by the comments on the video which been reuploaded on another channel prior to relisting.